mdmjunior/mdmjunior/README.md

 ### CURRENT PROJECT

 I'm currently working on [**AutoM8**](https://github.com/mdmjunior/AutoM8), a powerful automation tool designed to simplify and streamline repetitive tasks.
 Check it out and feel free to contribute!

-### OUTSIDE OF TECH

-When I'm not immersed in code, you can find me:

-- Surfing the waves 🌊
-- Skating the streets 🛹
-- Biking through trails 🚴
-- Jamming on my guitar 🎸

-### ENTHUSIAST

-I'm also passionate about:

-- Music
-- Tattoo

-Feel free to connect or collaborate!
-Let's build something awesome together!